giftig/scalaguide/README.md

 # Scala guide

-A scala style guide I've assembled and taken around with me over the years, as well a collection of FAQ-style "gotchas" covering some of the most common mistakes I've seen.
+A scala style guide I've written, rewritten, and taken around with me over the years, and am finally committing to a single location, as well a collection of FAQ-style "gotchas" covering some of the most common mistakes I've seen.

 The style guide is a layer on top of the official scala guide to clarify points which I think are missing or not reflecting standard practice in the community, but for anything I don't specifically